 For most agencies, the difference between net cost of services and income from State Government is their operating result, also known as a change in surplus/(deficiency) for the period.

-(Controlled)
+INCOME STATEMENT (a) (Controlled)

 (a) Full audited financial statements are published in the agency's Annual Report.